NETtoSan/Makex-sources/novapi/Team1/README.md

 [5] Accelerometer dependant and odometry for automatic program**
 > [1] The Holonomic X Drive is an improvisation we have to face with very limiting resources.
 We do not have mecanum wheels.
 And have to use these 4 omniwheels to work with a code that's designed for mecanum wheels.\
 [2] The rubber wheel brushless motor technique is also another improvisation we came up with to counteract with lack of parts.
 Which also introduced a Flywheel into a competition.
 We can propel the balls efficiently with just 10% of the motor's power.\
-[5] Yeah we're get tired to time each movement's in seconds.
-Luckily not with floating numbers.
+[5] Yeah we got tired to time each movement's in seconds.
+Luckily not with floating numbers for the sake of accuracy.
 So we just let the bot complete its mission on its own

 ____
 # The code